Loading...

 DIFC Courts (Dubai)

-The Dubai International Financial Centre Courts operate independently from the mainland system under English common law.
-Proceedings are conducted in English.
-These courts handle disputes involving DIFC-registered entities, cases where parties have agreed to DIFC jurisdiction in their contract, or disputes arising from DIFC regulations.
+The Dubai International Financial Centre Courts operate under English common law.
+Proceedings in English.
+Handle disputes involving DIFC-registered entities or cases where parties have agreed to DIFC jurisdiction.

 ADGM Courts (Abu Dhabi)